digidotcom/xbee-python/examples/configuration/RecoverSerialConnection/readme.txt

   ------------
   To run this example you will need:

-    * One XBee radio in API mode and its corresponding carrier board (XBIB or XBee Development Board).
+    * One XBee radio and its corresponding carrier board (XBIB or XBee Development Board).

   Compatible hardware